LilianBoulard/PKS/README.md

 ## Future work
 As of February 2020, the main future work is to proofread the code, debug and test.<br />
+Also, Windows support for the daemon would be appreciated.<br />
 New features requests are welcome.<br />

 ## Usage